 Elijah Craig Toasted Barrel Bourbon

-When your bourbon offers up a fragrant nose heavy on baking spices, then you know that it’s a good move for fall, especially as the season proceeds toward the Thanksgiving holiday.
 The iconic Kentucky distillery Elijah Craig recently released a new Toasted Barrel expression, and this bottle boasts plenty of dessert-like aromas and notes, like brown sugar, campfire marshmallows, and dark cocoa.
 However, this bourbon also delivers a savory backbone reminiscent of oak, black peppercorn, and leather, making for a well-rounded brown liquor to drink alongside a slice of pumpkin pie (or all on its own, of course).

-Maker’s Mark 2020 Limited Release Bourbon
+Maker’s Mark Wood Finishing Series Limited Release

 As one of the premier distilleries on the Kentucky Bourbon Trail, Maker’s Mark likes to mix up its repertoire on the regular, sending new small-batch releases out into the world along with its flagship bourbons.
 In 2019, Maker’s Mark debuted the first whiskey in its Wood Finishing Series, which uses oak staves to impart flavor to the finished product.
-The next iteration, also known as the 2020 Limited Release, involves cask-strength whiskey and both French oak and American oak staves, a combination that results in a bourbon with a medium body, notes of butterscotch and vanilla, and just enough bite in each sip.
+The next iteration, also known as the Limited Release, involves cask-strength whiskey and both French oak and American oak staves, a combination that results in bourbon with a medium body, notes of butterscotch, and vanilla, and just enough bite in each sip.

 Hudson Whiskey Short Stack